SysBind/moodle-plagiarism_originality/README.md

 7. Follow the on-screen instructions to complete the installation process.

-8. Once the plugin is installed, configure the settings according to your institution's requirements.
+8. Once the plugin is installed, it creates an originality user, role, and token within your site to allow Originality to update Moodle when a report is available.
+Configure the settings according to your institution's requirements.

 9. You're ready to start using the Plagiarism Originality Plugin for Moodle!